lcorrealopes/home/index.md

 ## About Me

-I am a third year Ph.D. student at University of Brasília (UnB) under the supervision of <a href="https://www.mat.unb.br/pz">Dr. Pavel Zalesski</a>.
+I am a Ph.D. student at University of Brasília (UnB) under the supervision of <a href="https://www.mat.unb.br/pz">Dr. Pavel Zalesski</a>.
 Currently we are working on profinite groups acting *k*-acylindrically on profinite trees.

 ## Research Interests